moraieu/query-selector-classification/README.md

 # Installation
-Run `git submodule init`.
-Other requirements are such as in original project https://github.com/moraieu/query-selector
+Requirements are such as in original project https://github.com/moraieu/query-selector

 # Results